MarAls51/animal-predictive-modeling/README.md

 # animal-predictive-modeling
-Modeling to predict phenotypical expressions of DNA Polymorphisms in animal
+Modeling to predict phenotypical expressions of DNA Polymorphisms in animals